National HIV Testing Day

 These statistics emphasize the need that each person who has unprotected sex with someone whose HIV status they do not know may be at risk for contracting HIV.
 Additionally, anyone who does not know their HIV status and has unprotected sex with someone else is at risk for spreading the virus unknowingly.

 The Centers for Disease Control and Prevention (CDC) recommends everyone between the ages of 13 and 64 years of age be HIV-tested at least once as part of their regular health screening.
 Pregnant women should also undergo early HIV testing as part of their routine prenatal check-up at each pregnancy to help prevent passing HIV to their babies.
+One in six people in the United States who have HIV do not know they are infected.

 The CDC recommends the following actions as part of National HIV Testing Day: